RoadieHQ/marketing-site/content/docs/integrations/sonarqube/index.md

 ![Token in Roadie](./secret.png)

-### Step 4: Set SonarQube proxy in the settings (Optional: ONLY FOR ONSIGHT CONFIGURATION)
+### Optional Step 4: Set SonarQube proxy in the settings

+This step is only required when integrating with an on-prem SonarCube instance.

 Visit `https://<tenant-name>.roadie.so/administration/settings/proxy` and create a new proxy.